mgh0010/OS_Project5/README.md

 	Handling Page Faults:

+		Question about TLB and Page Fault: //~~~THIS IS OPTIONAL, REMOVE IF NO ANSWERS~~~~~~~

+			Assuming that a user program just tried to access a piece of data at address X, describe the conditions under which each of the following can arise.
+If the situation is impossible, answer "impossible" and explain why:

+				1) TLB miss, page fault

+					//answer

+				2) TLB miss, no page fault

+					//answer

+				3) TLB hit, page fault

+					//answer

+				4) TLB hit, no page fault

+					//answer

 		When a page fault occurs our program will perform the following four steps:

 			1) Read a 256-byte page from BACKING_STORE